Department: Public Works

 Certifications and Training

-This is light work requiring the exertion of 20 pounds of force occasionally, up to 10 pounds of force frequently to move objects; work requires climbing, stooping, kneeling, crouching, reaching, standing, walking, pushing, pulling, lifting, and grasping.
-Work requires sitting at a keyboard for extended periods of time.
+This is heavy work requiring the exertion of 100 pounds of force occasionally, up to 50 pounds of force frequently and up to 20 pounds of force constantly to move objects; work requires climbing, stooping, kneeling, crouching, reaching, standing, walking, pushing, pulling, lifting, and grasping.
+May involve the complex operation of gasoline, electric, or diesel-powered machinery or hand and power tools requiring the manipulation of multiple controls, fine adjustments or both.

-Tasks require manual dexterity in addition to visual and hearing acuity and oral communications abilities.
+Tasks require manual dexterity in addition to visual and hearing acuity.
+Tasks require color, depth, odor, sound, texture and visual perception and discrimination and oral communication ability.